+The Last SBP Report field indicates the last SBP report in the current availability window.
+The Last SBP Report subfield is set to 1 in an SBP Report frame sent in the SBP reporting procedure, if there is no more SBP Report frame to be sent in the current sensing availability window.
+Otherwise, it is set to 0.
+This subfield is reserved if sent in a Sensing Measurement Report frame.

-9.4.2.318.3 Sensing Measurement Report field if the Sensing Measurement Report Type field is 0
+9.4.1.xx.4 Sensing Measurement Report field if the Sensing Measurement Report Type field is 0

+The size of the Sensing Measurement Report field depends on the values in the Sensing Measurement Report Control field.
+The Sensing Measurement Report field contains a Sensing Measurement Report information or successive portions thereof in the case of segmented sensing measurement report (see 11.21.18.6.X (Rules for generating segmented sensing measurement report)).

-The scaled and quantized CSI values are contained in the Sensing Measurement Report field.
+The scaled and quantized CSI values are contained in the Sensing Measurement Report information.

-The fields of the Sensing Measurement Report field if the Sensing Measurement Report Type field is 0, are specified in Table B.
+The fields of the Sensing Measurement Report information if the Sensing Measurement Report Type field is 0, are specified in Table B.

 Since the scaling and quantization is performed for each TX/RX antenna pair, the scaled and quantized CSI values are ordered by TX/RX pair.
 The Sensing Measurement field begins with the set of scaling factors for each TX/RX antenna pair.